 - Have the person sit upright in the seat, centered on the seat cushion, with the person's legs comfortably extended. - Restart the vehicle and have the person remain in this position for about two minutes.
-This will allow the system to detect that person and enable the passenger's frontal air bag. - If the indicator lamp remains lit even after this, the person should be advised to ride in the rear seat.
+This will allow the system to detect that person and enable the passenger's frontal airbag. - If the indicator lamp remains lit even after this, the person should be advised to ride in the rear seat.

-Occupant Pass Airbag Off Indicator Light Passenger Airbag
+Occupant Pass Airbag Off Indicator Lamp Passenger Airbag

 Empty seat Unlit Disabled

-Small child in child safety seat or booster Lit Disabled
+Small child in child Lit Disabled

+safety seat or booster

-Lit Disabled
+Small child with safety Lit Disabled

+belt buckled or

+unbuckled

 Adult Unlit Enabled